-- Sharjah Islamic Bank net profit increases 33.5 per cent to AED 295 million
+- Bahrain Middle East Bank net profit up 12 per cent to $5 million

 Abdulla Bin Ahmad Al Ghurair serves as the Chairman of the Board, and President of Mashreqbank.
 The board consists of seven members of the UAE business community.